 where exhibits has an -group extension of by in .

 exhibiting the -cocycle that classifies the extension .

-Conversely, we may think of as being an “infinitesimal thickening” of , as formalized at infinitesimal cohesion, where we regard
+Conversely, we may think of as being an “infinitesimal thickening” of , as formalized at differential cohesion, where we regard

-as exhibiting as an infinitesimal cohesive neighbourhood of (here denotes the enpoint inclusions, following the notation here).
+as exhibiting as an infinitesimal cohesive neighbourhood of (here denotes the endpoint inclusions, following the notation here).

 (See also the corresponding examples at Q-category.)

 We have for all that